Round Britain By Bike 2025

 The Challenge

 Hello, my name is Bernard Bunting.
-I am a 67-year-old husband, father, former soldier and founder of a family business, and I live with Young Onset Alzheimer’s Disease, diagnosed in
+I am a 67-year-old husband, father, former soldier and founder of a family business – and I live with Young Onset Alzheimer’s Disease, diagnosed in 2022.

-On 18 May 2025, I will embark on 4,200-mile bike ride round the coast of Britain in aid of The National Brain Appeal charity to support the world’s first Rare Dementia Support Centre, which will open in early 2026 in Woburn Square, London.
-My goal is to raise £1million – in the form of 100,000 one-off donations of £10 from individual sponsors – to
+On 18 May 2025, I embarked on 4,000-mile bike ride round the coast of Britain in aid of The National Brain Appeal, a charity supporting the world’s first Rare Dementia Support Centre, which will open in early 2026 in Woburn Square, London WC1

-My family and I have been grateful and inspired by the support given to us by these incredible, dedicated experts.
-But there is scope for the National Brain Appeal to deliver so much more – the initiatives have been developed but significant funds need to be raised to help deliver them.
+My family and I have been grateful and inspired by the support given to us by the dedicated experts at Queen Square.
+But there is scope for the National Brain Appeal to deliver so much more – the initiatives have been developed but significant funds are needed to help deliver them.
 And this is where I want to do what I can to help.

-I will be covering all my own accommodation and food expenses along the journey, so every penny raised will go directly to the running costs of the Rare Dementia Support Centre, including staffing, developing services and funding activities offered there.
+My accommodation was generously provided by friends, family and several hotels who provided B&B free of charge, I covered the cost of the rest of my accommodation and food expenses along the journey, so every penny raised will go directly to supporting the medical scientist’s the running costs of the Rare Dementia Support Centre.

-Please make a single donation of £10 via my JustGiving page or use the QR code below – if you can donate more than £10, fantastic!
-Most importantly, please share my story far and wide, with family, friends and colleagues, urging them to support this important cause.
+If you are inspired by my achievement, please donate via my JustGiving page or use the QR code below.
+More importantly, please share my story far and wide, with family, friends and colleagues, urging them to support this important cause.

 Thank you so much for your support.